shift/domain_exporter/README.md

 ### Docker image

-We publish a docker image [on the docker hub](https://hub.docker.com/r/shift/domain_exporter/).
-You can pull this with `docker pull shift/domain_exporter`.
+We publish a docker image [on the Quay registry](https://quay.io/repository/shift/domain_exporter).
+You can pull this with `docker pull quay.io/shift/domain_exporter`.